smartin015/makerhouse_network/README.md

 ## 1.4: Installing k3s and linking the nodes together

-For a three node cluster, we'll have one server node named `k3s1` and two worker nodes (`k3s2` and `k3s3`).
+For a three node cluster, we'll have one "master" node named `k3s1` and two worker nodes (`k3s2` and `k3s3`).
 These instructions generally follow the [installation guide from Rancher](https://rancher.com/docs/k3s/latest/en/installation/install-options/).

 ### Set up k3s1 as master